matthew-godin/Licode/doc/miscellaneous/rest-api-server/README.md

 ## Make Server Follow Code Changes in Real Time

-Run the following command to be able to edit the Deno codebase and have the changes be reflected in real time.
+Run the following commands to be able to edit the Deno codebase and have the changes be reflected in real time.

 ```bash
 deno install -qAf --unstable https://deno.land/x/denon/denon.ts